-- Please note that pre-booked places will be held until 9:30 for each day of the programme.
+Pre-booked places will be held until 9:30 for each day of the programme.
 If those children, who have pre-booked, have not registered by this time, their places will be opened up to those children who are paying on the day.

 Southglade Leisure Centre

 “It gets the children out of the house when there’s not much to do and it’s cheap.
 Jake really enjoys it.
 He couldn’t wait to come this morning.
 He got up, made himself sandwiches and packed his own bag before I even got up” – Emma Trude (School’s Out parent)